 Tips to make the best Kheema

 - This recipe was tested on a 6-QT Instant Pot.
-The newer Instant Pots sometimes can show burn when pressure cooking curries with less liquids.
-You may want to add extra 2 tablepsoons of liquids.
+The newer Instant Pots sometimes can show burn when pressure cooking curries with fewer liquids.
+You may want to add extra 2 tablespoons of liquids.

 - The curry may look watery when you open the lid after pressure cooking.
 As the curry cools down it will continue to thicken.

 - If you like more dry curry, cook on saute mode from the pressure cooking is done.
-Stirring frequently as the excess liquids evaporates.
+Stirring frequently as the excess liquids evaporate.

 I always have a pack of ground chicken in my fridge.
-It comes in handy for busy weeknights to make one-pot meals like the Kheema Pulao, Spicy Buffalo Chili, Chicken Enchilada, or the Masala chicken burgers.
+It comes in handy for busy weeknights to make one-pot meals like the Kheema Pulao, Spicy Buffalo Chili, Chicken Enchilada, and Masala chicken burgers.

 Kheema Pav is my go-to recipe for a relaxed weekend brunch.
 I often serve it like sloppy joe's on small buns topped with diced red onions and fresh cilantro.
 I also love to pair this spicy dish with the make-ahead french toast casserole as a sweet treat when hosting a brunch.
 Everyone loves it!

-Also do check out my newest recipe on the blog, my all-time favorite Mumbai Pav Bhaji which can classify as a vegetarian version of the kheema pav.
+Also do check out my newest easy pav bhaji recipe on the blog, which can classify as a vegetarian version of the kheema pav.

 Instant Pot Kheema Pav